 IFAM: What is folk art?

-FOLK ART is of, by, and for all people.
-It expresses see the ways in which communities and individual makers shape and express nuanced systems of identity, gender, class, power, belief, economics, aesthetics, and creativity.
+- FOLK ART is of, by, and for all people.
+It expresses ways in which communities and individual makers shape and express nuanced systems of identity, gender, class, power, belief, economics, aesthetics, and creativity.